Tchernobill/Confluence/Lore/Locations/The Seven Territories.md

 3. **Consider environmental pressure:**
     At 1.5–3 M inhabitants, waste management, pollution, and resource scarcity can serve as both plot engines and symbolic elements.

----

-✅ **Conclusion:**
-Your seven-territory framework is **geographically credible**, **population-balanced**, and **thematically rich**.
-It reads as a believable socio-political structure for a cyberpunkized South Shore — dense enough for conflict, diverse enough for intrigue, and coherent enough for the reader to visualize.

-Would you like me to **map** those territories roughly onto the _real South Shore municipalities_ (e.g., which modern cities correspond to each one) in a markdown or visual map format?